 The school administration approves the only exchange agencies through whom Dayspring Christian Academy accepts international students.

-The Admissions Department assesses candidates to ensure the appropriate diversity of gender, country of origin, and age.
+The International Students Department assesses candidates to ensure the appropriate diversity of gender, country of origin, and age.

 The Academic Dean reviews applications, transcripts, and language testing to determine acceptance and placement.

-Each International Student’s host family must be approved by the Admissions Department of Dayspring Christian Academy.
+Each International Student’s host family must be approved by the International Students Department of Dayspring Christian Academy.

 Though Dayspring is a Christian school, international students do not have to be born-again believers.
 However, a student’s faith, customs, and practices may not be in conflict with the values held by Dayspring Christian Academy.